LindseyB/pull-request-on-bundle-update-with-optional-jfrog/README.md

 # Pull request on bundle update
-This Github Action is that send pull request on bundle update.
+This Github Action is that send pull request on bundle update and then uses [bundler-diff](https://github.com/sinsoku/bundler-diff) to display a table for the updated gems.
+Addtionally, if you are using artifactory for accessing and hosting private gems you can provide some jfrog information in order to ensure those can be accessed.
-To draw bundle update diff table, I'd like use [bundler-diff](https://github.com/sinsoku/bundler-diff), Thank you.

-This Github Action is running on **[ruby2.6-alipne](https://github.com/docker-library/ruby/blob/5c9e21cbf79b7f36d505555c9ecd62cf0f7e07f8/2.6/alpine3.10/Dockerfile)**.
+This Github Action is running on **ruby2.7-alpine**.

 ## Usage
 ※ Without Gemfile and Gemfile.lock, this workflow is failure.